ajayreddy570/AidlCommunication/README.md

 1. Activty-----------> Service (Bind service ) we can call methods of service with help of Bind Objcet
 2. Service - ----> Activty(get call back from service to Activity) we can achive this in Diff way
-    a. with help of Inteface we can send callback from service to Activty
+    a. with help of Inteface we can send callback from service to Activty \n
     b.
-LocalBrodacst Reciver
+LocalBrodacst Reciver\n
-    c. with Handler
+    c. with Handler \n
              Eg : Activty
                                public static class MessageHandler extends Handler {
                                     @Override